flipwooyoung/oci-google-functions/README.md

 <img width="955" alt="image" src="https://github.com/user-attachments/assets/2308056b-fc8d-4ffc-af16-298bcc34cd25" />

 9. Keep json as the selected option, and select Create.
 You will automatically download your Service Account key as a .json file.
-Keep it in a secure location, as it is how you authorize yourself.
+Keep it in a secure location, as it is how you will be authorizing your Google API in this github repo.

 <img width="374" alt="image" src="https://github.com/user-attachments/assets/2d52f5cd-03f8-4578-8b6b-d018195c465d" />

 10. Congrats!
 You created your Service Account and a key to access it.
-As long as you have given sufficient permissions to the Service Account, you can do everything in this Repository with the key.
+As long as you have given sufficient permissions (Scopes, which will be went through in their respective function) to the Service Account, you can do everything in this Repository with the key.

 ## OCI Policy Set-up for Function